 March 31, 2017

-Disaster leave provides employees with job protection and, when applicable, continued pay and benefits over a designated period of time in concert with a “declaration of emergency” issued by the President or his designee.
-Disaster leave can only be granted during such a declaration of emergency, may or may not extend throughout the entire period of emergency, applies to any category of university employee, and may only be provided at the direction of the President or his designee.
-Eligibility for disaster leave is solely at the discretion of the President or his designee and is not an entitlement.
+Disaster leave provides employees with job protection and, when applicable, continued pay and benefits over a designated period of time in concert with a “declaration of emergency” issued by the President or President’s designee.
+Disaster leave can only be granted during such a declaration of emergency, may or may not extend throughout the entire period of emergency, applies to any category of university employee, and may only be provided at the direction of the President/designee.
+Eligibility for disaster leave is solely at the discretion of the President/designee and is not an entitlement.

 In the event of a disaster, existing university policy may be superseded, suspended or changed at the discretion of authorized policy issuers (e.g., vacation, sick, personal leaves).